MarioBatalha/Training-center-functional/README.md

 # Training-center-functional
-Everything about functional paradigm in JS
+Everything about functional paradigm in JS/TS